ramp-eu/Central_Sensing_and_Perception/doc/docs/index.md

-        		launch/                  # Launch files for MURAPLAST floorplan and for ICENT floorplan sensing_and_perception/      # The ROS package that creates a pose message to be send through firos maptogridmap/                    # The ROS package for topology creation and map updates maplistener/                     # The ROS package for visualization of ROS topics
+        		launch/                  # Launch files for MURAPLAST floorplan and for ICENT floorplan sensing_and_perception/      # The ROS package that creates a pose message to be send through firos maptogridmap/                    # The ROS package for topology creation and map updates mapupdates/                      # The ROS package for calculating map updates from the laser readings maplistener/                     # The ROS package for visualization of ROS topics